bingomanatee/freactal-build-a-bot/README.md

 Note one of the advantages to Freactal is that as state is transported to all listeners, we can slide over the functionality of the name field laterally a little easier.

+## Stage Three

+We create a component to pick the part for each area of the robot.
+When a side is selected, we show an antD menu that calls an action from the parent state to assgin that choice to the active body part.
+This demonstrates how even in a sub-state, you havae access to actions from a parent.
+At this point we have no visual feedback for our choice ... that's to come.

+## Stage Four

+The last stage is to integrate the sprite data for the robots' various parts with the stage.
+Data is passed down from the menu's record of sprite data for each of the kinds of robots, part by part, to the stage, and rendered in a new "Part.view" component.